DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 <p class="caption">(\#fig:dens212-fig)Sampling distribution of the sample proportion.</p>
 </div>

 This similarity between the empirical and theoretical distributions is not a coincidence, but rather is guaranteed by mathematical theory.
 This chapter will be a little more notation- and algebra-intensive than the previous chapters.
-However, the goal is to develop a tool that will help us find sampling distributions for many types of test statistics and, thus, find p-values.
+However, the goal is to develop a tool that will help us find sampling distributions for many types of test statistics and, thus, find $p$-values.
 This chapter involves classical statistics often taught in AP high school classes, as well as many introductory undergraduate statistics courses.
 Remember that before the advances of modern computing, these mathematical solutions were all that was available.

 ### Theorem - central limit theorem